ahuacate/pfsense-haproxy/README.md

 <hr>

 # 1. Create a Cloudflare Account
-I recommend you redirect your domain DNS Names Servers to Cloudflare.
+I suggest redirecting your domain's DNS Name Servers to Cloudflare for various benefits.

-Cloudflare DNS servers fast, they support a API Key for configuring your pfSense DNS records and provide a **free Dynamic DNS service**.
-A Cloudflare DNS name server is free for basic home users.
+Cloudflare offers fast DNS servers and supports an API Key that allows you to configure your pfSense DNS records.
+Additionally, they provide a free Dynamic DNS service, which can be particularly useful for basic home users.
+Cloudflare's DNS name server is free to use for these purposes.

-There are plenty of tutorials about how to move your DNS services from Google, GoDaddy, and other providers to Cloudflare on the internet.
+There are numerous tutorials available online that guide you through the process of transferring your DNS services from providers like Google and GoDaddy to Cloudflare.

-This tutorial will refer to Cloudflare DNS management from now on.
+From this point forward, this tutorial will specifically refer to Cloudflare DNS management.

 # 2. Configure your domains at Cloudflare
 First, you must decide on your subdomain names.
 It’s part of the address used to direct traffic to a particular service running on your site's servers.